-Languages are primary means of communication among humans.
-With modern digital gadgets like computers and smartphones becoming essential part of our lives, communication has taken a hi-tech turn.
+Languages are the primary means of communication among humans.
+With modern digital gadgets like computers and smartphones becoming an essential part of our lives, communication has taken a hi-tech turn.
 We are all born in a particular community that has its unique native way of living and communicating.

 Technological advancements have shrunk the world into a smaller place with English as a dominant form of means of communication.
 One might acquire command over English and speak it, but it’s always our native or mother-tongue that we feel more comfortable while expressing ourselves.
 If a language is so deeply interwoven in our life, it’s but natural that we expect everything we use to have it too.

 Most Android OEMs ship their devices with a big list of languages that include almost all major languages spoken worldwide.
 However, manufacturers like Samsung released devices based on CSC (consumer software customization) that, among other things, also defines the set of languages that will be available in a particular country or region.
 Now suppose that your native language is Spanish or Arabic and you live in Singapore or Australia, it’s highly unlikely that your phone will have your native tongue because you have purchased a device from a different country than yours.

 So, what’s the solution?
 How can you get the language of your choice on your Android smartphone or tablet?
 Is it even possible?
 It is such questions that we attempt to address.
 In the past, I did a detailed tutorial on enabling hidden languages on Android devices in general but today we’d focus on Samsung Galaxy devices only.
 The very idea of writing the present tutorial came from a query from one of our visitors who wanted to have Spanish on his Galaxy S6 Edge (bought in Singapore).